nirmorgo/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use convolutions in order to extract features from the road images, and use these features in order to calculate a single output for that determines the angle that the vehicle need to use. the net was trained as a regrresor

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet architecture.
+I thought this model might be appropriate because it is simple, and robust.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I add two dropout layers after the fully connected layers.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I collected additional data for training and used data augmentation.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+My model consists of 3 convolutional layers with 3X3 filters and 32 output channels and each convolution has a RELU activation and is followed by a 2X2 max pooling layer (code lines 14-19).

+After the third convolution we flatten the output (code line 20) and use 2 fully connected layers with 128 and 64 outputs, with RELU activations, and than another fully connected layer with no activation, that we have the final model output (lines 21-25).

+As a loss function for the model, i have used MSE since this is not a classification problem, but a regression problem (with a single output)

+The input data is cropped from top and bottom in order to focus only on the interesting part of the image, and then it is normalized between 0-1 (lines 12-13)

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct itself when needed:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]

+To augment the data sat, I also flipped images and angles thinking that this would give more veriety to my dataset For example, here is an image that has then been flipped:

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+I also drove in the opposite direction of the road in order to have more driving scenarios covered in my dataset.

+To utilize the left and right cameras, i added them to the dataset as additional data points with corrected steering angle (i used 0.2 as a correction factor).
+This part of the code is described in data_handling.py

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had ~70k number of data points.
+I then preprocessed this data by cropping the 55 pixels from the top and 25 pixels from the bottom and normalizing the images between 0 to 1.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the fact that the validation set loss value stopped improving.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.